invalidcredentials/PHP-Cardano/README.md

 ## FAQ

 **Q: Is this production-ready?**
 A: This is currently in **BETA**.
-Core functionality is tested and follows Cardano standards, but we recommend thorough testing in your environment before production use.
+Core functionality is tested and follows Cardano standards, but thorough testing in your environment is recommended before production use.
 Always test with small amounts on testnet first.

 **Q: Why pure PHP?
 Aren't there better languages for crypto?**
 A: Pure PHP enables Cardano functionality in environments where installing external dependencies (Python, Node.js, Rust binaries) is difficult or impossible - shared hosting, WordPress.com, managed platforms, etc.